 Who drives change?

 The SMG real estate ecosystem is, of course, only one part of a complex network when it comes to driving real change.
 Arguably the most important part is confederation-regulated standards.
-The government has various fields of action and different priorities when setting and implementing standards and regulations, one of them being building efficiency and renewable energies for private households.
+The government has various fields of action and different priorities when setting and implementing standards and regulations.
+One of them being building efficiency and renewable energies for private households.
 Another important player is the financial sector.
-Recently, the Swiss Bank Association defined its guidelines according to which banks and financial institutions need to inform their real estate clients about sustainability and energy ratings.
+Recently, the Swiss Bank Association defined its guidelines.
+According to those, banks and financial institutions need to inform their real estate clients about sustainability and energy ratings.

-During the REALHouse-Effect-Hackathon – an internal initiative driven by the SMG Real Estate Business Unit – all of these factors were taken into consideration to improve our products and make sustainable decision-making more accessible to our users.
+During the REALHouse-Effect-Hackathon all of these factors were taken into consideration.
+They were guidelines to improve our products and make sustainable decision-making more accessible to our users.

 During hackathons, our engineers are given the opportunity to work on projects that could be implemented on our platforms in the future.
-This year, various hackathons took place and led to a variety of different potential product updates that could provide new features our users on our real estate platforms.
+This year, various hackathons took place.
+They led to a variety of potential product updates that could provide new features to our users.
 Here we want to present to you two of these projects focussing on sustainability.